ratheile/MSSSM/videos/README.md

 # Videos Folder

+In case that we produce videos of our simulations we will add them in this folder.
-If you produced interesting videos during your simulations please add them here.
-Remember to compress them before.
+Note: Remember to compress them before.